 This standard covers the requirements for the following McIndoe’s scissors for plastic surgery:

-a) Dissecting, triangular blades, blunt points, straight, and curved on flat;
+Dissecting, triangular blades, blunt points, straight, and curved on flat;

-b) Straight, fine sharp points; and
+Straight, fine sharp points; and

-c) Curved on flat.
+Curved on flat.

 REFERENCES

-The standard(s) listed below contain provisions which, through reference in this text, constitute provisions of this standard.
+The standards given below contain provisions which through reference in this text, constitute provision of this standard.
 At the time of publication, the editions indicated were valid.
-All standards are subject to revision, and parties to agreements based on the standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below:
+All standards are subject to revision and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent edition of these standards: